eunbiggabi/term2/t2a2-readme/README.md

 ### R7.
 Identification of the problem you are trying to solve by building this particular marketplace app.

-People think they take painkillers, see a doctor for treatment, or operate when they feel pain in their knees, back, wrists, etc. in their daily lives, but they do not know that a 20-dollar protector can reduce minor pain or inflammation.
+People think they take painkillers, see a doctor for treatment, or even operate when they feel pain in their knees, back, wrists, etc. in their daily lives, but they do not know that a 20-dollar support products can reduce minor pain or inflammation.
 Furthermore, we want to be an app site that can relieve fatigue in a day by adding massage machines.

 ### R8.
 Why is it a problem that needs solving?

-Body helper was created to help people suffer from minor pain.
-We want to help over 10,000 people **back to healthy life** and future through providing our effective and functional products.
+Healthy joints are essential for maintaining mobility in your body.
+Joints enable us to freely move our fingers, toes, arms, legs, back, and other body parts.
+Maintaining healthy joints is an important way to remain physically active.

+One way you can be active in managing your arthritis is by adapting your daily routine to relieve pressure on your joints.
+The following techniques can help you avoid stiffness and lighten the burden on your joints.

+- Keep moving -  Avoid holding one position for too long.
+When working at a desk, for example, get up and stretch every 15 minutes.
+Do the same while sitting at home reading or watching television.

+- Minimize the stress on your joints - Avoid positions or movements that put extra stress on joints.
+For example, opening a tight lid can be difficult if you have hand arthritis.
+One solution is to set the jar on a cloth, lean on the jar with your palm, and turn the lid using a shoulder motion.
+Better yet, purchase a wall-mounted jar opener that grips the lid, leaving both hands free to turn the jar.

 ### R9.
 A link (URL) to your deployed app (i.e. website)

-[Heroku Link](https://young-taiga-87851.herokuapp.com/) (Issue with database, only desplay is working)
+[Heroku Link](https://young-taiga-87851.herokuapp.com/) (There was a problem moving the database, only desplay is working at the moment)

 ### R10.
 A link to your GitHub repository (repo).